 How does it work?

 CAR-T cells are a new type of treatment that uses the body’s own immune system to kill myeloma cells.
 CAR-T cells are made by taking T-cells (a type of immune cell) from the patient and modifying them to recognise myeloma cells more easily.
-JNJ-6828452 has been modified to recognise a protein found on the surface of myeloma cells, BCMA (B cell maturation antigen).
+Cilta-cel has been modified to recognise a protein found on the surface of myeloma cells, BCMA (B cell maturation antigen).
 This means that it can identify and kill myeloma cells.

 Epigenetic Drug | Drugs in Phase I